appblocks-hub/docs/docs/SDK/node-sdk.md

 1. Using emulator

-Make use of yah CLI emulator.
+Make use of BB CLI emulator.
 Emulator will act as a proxy, instead of we pointing and managing multiple port emulator will takecare of that hard jobs then run functions.

 ```